Local roofers look to give back this Christmas

-Providence Roofing LLC, will provide a free roof for one family this Christmas.
+BOONE — Providence Roofing LLC will provide a free roof for one family this Christmas.

 The local roofing company is hosting a giveaway and asking for assistance from the local community in identifying one family currently in need of roofing services.